Getting a Licence

 2. General insurance and adjusters – tailored to general and adjuster licensees

-Effective March 1, 2019 and in accordance with Council Rule 2(14), all individuals, including non-residents, must complete the Council Rules Course to qualify for licensure with the Insurance Council, except those that qualify for licensure under the Reactivation Provision in Council Rule 2(19).
+Effective March 1, 2019 and in accordance with Council Rule 2(14), all individuals, including non-residents, must complete the Council Rules Course to qualify for licensure with the Insurance Council, except those that qualify for licensure under the Reinstatement Provision in Council Rule 2(19).

 For more information, please refer to Council Rules Course.